Types of Web Application Testing

 In an era where there’s so much software in a computer, improper testing of a computer program can lead to catastrophic results that cost millions – even billions – to fix.
 Proper use of a web testing application, or web testing automation, can be used in the following ways:

-Functional testing covers:
+1. Functional testing

-Web APIs, as the name suggests, are application programming interfaces for the web.
 Testing the API requires making requests to multiple API endpoints to validate the response.
 This can measure many things, including function, security, and performance.
 API testing is essential because it tests the logic, responses, security, and performance bottlenecks.

 For example, say you want to test a login form.
-Particularly, you want every username and password entered to get properly stored in the database.
+Particularly, you want every username and password entered to get properly stored in the database

 In API terms, you’re looking at the transfer of data between end-points.
 To encrypt and shield the HTTP data exchanges from potential hackers, work with negative test cases like:

-• Accessing the APIs without following the authentication rule.
+- Accessing the APIs without following the authentication rule.

-• Test invalid values in JSONS (e.g., Cannot register user with a non-existing email address)
+- Test invalid values in JSONS (e.g., Cannot register user with a non-existing email address)

 Cookie testing is another facet to look into when sending user-specific requests and sessions.
 With APIs as the middleman, parameters to delete or store information from users’ sessions and activities are often added to API functional test cases.

-3. Testing the Database
+3. Database testing

 Database testing makes sure that the data values and information stored in the database are valid.
 It will help to prevent data loss, save lost transaction data, and prevent unauthorized access to the information.